Ukiah Adult SchoolUkiah Unified School District

 VOCATIONAL NURSING REQUIRED CURRICULUM HOURS

-1. The course in vocational nursing shall consist of not less than 1530 hours and may be given on either a full-time or part-time basis.
+1. The course in vocational nursing shall consist of not less than 1562 hours and may be given on either a full-time or part-time basis.
 One hour of instruction for purposes of computing the total hours of instruction or for calculating semester units as specified in this section shall consist of not less than 50 minutes of actual class time.*

 3. The school week shall not exceed 40 hours per week, and the school day shall not exceed eight hours when combined with theory and clinical experience.
-Clinical days may be 10 hours when not combined with theory lecture.*
+Clinical days may be 10 hours when not combined with theory lectures.*

 4. Students may be granted holidays and vacation days equivalent to those granted by the Ukiah Unified School District, pending unforeseen events.